-Completion of the acquisition of 66 MTC Properties in June 2018 has enhanced the completeness of the Ma Tau Chung Road Re-development Project.
-At present, the Group owns total site area of about 3,676 square feet with 4 blocks of four storeys Chinese tenement.
-The Board plans to demolish and re-construct the building around mid-September 2019.
-The annual rental income of approximately HK\$2 million, representing 10% of annual rental income, would be inevitablely reduced during the re-development period.
-The Board also expects stamp duty of HK\$17,407,000 to be claimed back in future under the exemption of buyer's stamp duty ("BSD") and ad valorem stamp duty ("AVD").
-In the next financial year, the Group expects that the fair value of the building may incur a fair value loss at least equivalent to stamp duty of HK\$20,280,000 upon the completion and an additional rental income of HK\$312,000 is contributed.
-In the long run, better income can be generated after re-development.
+Completion of the acquisition of the 66 MTC Property in June 2018 has enhanced the completeness of the MTC Project.
+The Board expects 60-66 MTC Property will be in vacant possession in late September 2019.
+The Board plans to demolish the building in second half of financial year 2019/20.
+Subsequently, the annual rental would be further reduced by HK\$2 million (or 11% of annual rental income in the current year).
+The Board expects stamp duty of HK\$17,407,000 to be claimed back in future under the exemption to payment of buyer's stamp duty ("BSD") and ad valorem stamp duty ("AVD").